Giully314/Gargantua/README.md

 # Language
 The project is based on C++20.
 I wanted to use modules but they are impossible to use even in visual studio :(.
 Too much bugs and cryptic errors when i started the project.
-Since the beginning i was planning to use only opengl and glfw so most of the class are not abstract (for the API definition); the only platform supported is
-Windows with opengl and glfw.

 # Personal considerations